JieyuWu/ToyotaMod/Unofficial-Hardware.md

 Community developed hardware

-Typically used for changing an EON or creating a EON device from scratch
+Typically used for customizing an EON case or creating a EON device from scratch

 # Cases